Billy West: The Ren & Stimpy Show

 West provided the voice of Stimpson J. Cat in Nickelodeon's The Ren & Stimpy Show from 1991 until 1996, and he later provided the voice of Ren Höek from 1993 to 1996 when Ren's original voice and series creator John Kricfalusi was fired by Nickelodeon (then a division of the original Viacom) for delivering late and objectionable episodes.
 He performed other characters on the series, such as Mr. Horse (another role he took over after Kricfalusi's departure) and the announcer for the "Log" ads (a voice West would use years later as the narrator for The Weird Al Show).

 According to West, he was originally supposed to do the voice of both Ren and Stimpy (and performed both characters on the tape that was used to sell the show to Nickelodeon), but then Kricfalusi decided to do the voice of Ren himself once the show was sold and he had West on board as part of the selling point.
 However, West provided Ren's laughter with Kricfalusi as Ren's speaking voice.

+Other Of Ren & Stimpy

+In 2003, a reboot of Ren & Stimpy helmed by Kricfalusi, titled Ren & Stimpy "Adult Party Cartoon", was launched on a late night programming block on Spike TV and was rated TV-MA.
+West on the other hand refused to participate in as he believed it was not funny and felt that it would've damaged his career if he had voiced Stimpy in it.
+West was replaced by Eric Bauza in the series following this.